New College choral scholar

 My experience as a choral scholar at Queen’s has been one of the most rewarding and enjoyable of my time at Oxford both musically and socially.
 As one of the finest mixed-voice university choirs in the UK, Queen’s provides a stimulating musical environment in which aspiring singers can flourish.
 Aside from the three evensong services per week, which form the main bulk of a Choral Scholar’s duties, I have had the opportunity to sing in world-famous venues such as Westminster Abbey, St Paul’s Cathedral and the Sheldonian Theatre, and to participate in the choir’s latest CD recording and in a recording session at Abbey Road studios for the soundtrack of a blockbuster film.
 I have also enjoyed performing in national festivals and touring internationally with the choir, most recently to Germany and the Low Countries.
 The most rewarding experience to date, though, was undoubtedly performing Bach’s Mass in B minor with the London Handel Orchestra to a packed chapel and to have been chosen as a soloist on this occasion.
 It was also gratifying to read the favourable review of this concert in the press, which gave credit for our hard work.

 The extensive variety of chapel choirs which Oxford has to offer is a wonderful, yet also daunting, aspect of applying for a choral scholarship, but I also know that the choice may seem bewildering.
-It is important to ask yourself whether you would most enjoy singing several services per week in one of the prestigious all-male choral foundations or if you would prefer to join a mixed-voice choir, which would entail a smaller time commitment.
+It is important to ask yourself whether you would most enjoy singing several services per week in one of the prestigious choral foundations or if you would prefer to join a choir which has a smaller time commitment.
 Similarly, you will need to consider whether to apply for a choral scholarship in a professionally directed choir or in one conducted by a student organ scholar.
 I chose Queen’s due to its excellent reputation and because I wanted to sing in a choir which was directed by a leading musician and musicologist since I felt that this would help me to engage more effectively with the music.
 I have particularly enjoyed becoming familiar with a relatively little-known repertoire, that of Golden-Age Spain and Portugal, which reflects the interests of our director, as well as singing a rich variety of works from the standard choral repertory.
 Queen’s seemed to me to offer the optimum balance between high musical standards, achieved through a commitment of approximately seven hours per week, and allowing me to pursue other interests whilst still being able to devote ample time to academic work.
 Generous provisions for singing lessons and free meals after each service were welcome additions.
 In order to help you make your decision you might wish to consider attending the annual choral award open day, which includes the opportunity to meet current choral scholars and to take part in choral Evensong in one of the college chapels.
 Alternatively, you could sample a few services at a range of chapels in your own time, since members of the public are always welcome.
 Wherever you decide to apply, I’m sure that you will find the opportunity to participate in this important tradition of college life, with like-minded musicians and in beautiful surroundings, as rewarding as I have.